se2024-jpg/Slash/README.md

 - Add functionality to store multiple wishlists from the output generated using the search query
 - Add functionality to edit, delete, rename wishlists
 - Add interactive user interface
+- Add real time dynamic currency converters for different currencies all around the world

 :thought_balloon: Use Case
 ---